peterleimbach/NotesAndHowtosAndroidAPSDoc/setup- -a-local-sphinx-test- environment.md

 $ source $HOME/dev/AndroidAPSDocs/.venv/bin/activate

 Important: Now my virutal python environment is active and I can use it as long as I don't close this terminal.

-If I need to restart the machine e.g. next day.
-I need to execute the source command again to set the virutal environment again!
+If I need to restart the machine e.g. next day I will need to execute the source command again to set the virutal environment again!

 ## install the needed python packages for sphinx